FARC rebels execute 4 military hostages - Colombia

 In 2003, Guillermo Gaviria, governor of Antioquia province, was shot along with an adviser and eight military captives when troops attempted to free them.
 In 2007, 11 lawmakers were shot when the rebels falsely believed troops entered their camp.

-(Additional reporting by Luis Jaime Acosta and Nelson Bocanegra; Editing by Anthony Boadle and John O'Callaghan)
+(Additional reporting by Luis Jaime Acosta and Nelson Bocanegra; Editing by Anthony Boadle, John O'Callaghan and Paul Simao)